Dj0nny/NodeJS---JSON-Server/README.md

 ### Usage

-Type `127.0.0.1:9999/artists.json` if you want to show the list of all artists in the homonym folder Type `127.0.0.1:9999/artists/_artistFolderName_` for showing the list of artist's record,
+* Type `127.0.0.1:9999/artists.json` if you want to show the list of all artists in the homonym folder
+* Type `127.0.0.1:9999/artists/artistFolderName`(__for example__: `127.0.0.1:9999/artists/Genesis.json`) for showing the list of artist's record,